sboily/ctid-scale/README.md

 Installation
 ------------

-Set the address IP of XiVO on docker-compose.yml on section extra_hosts.
+Set the address IP of XiVO on docker-compose.yml on section extra_hosts and modify the key.yml to have the good credentials.
+You can get it on your xivo on /var/lib/xivo-auth-keys/xivo-ctid-key.yml.

 To build ctid on docker: